 Knowing your HIV status helps you get linked to the best treatment as soon as possible.
 With the current drug regimens, it is possible to take just one pill once per day for treatment.
 And now with current medications it is known that HIV cannot be spread to others if a person’s viral load (the amount of virus in the blood) is undetectable.
 If a person living with HIV takes his or her medications as prescribed and has an undetectable viral load he or she cannot transmit the virus to anyone.

 To learn more about the Family AIDS Clinic and Educational Services Program (FACES) at Nationwide Children's Hospital, click here.
 Or, find more information at www.cdc.gov.

-Megan E. Brundrett, MD, is a physician at Nationwide Children's Hospital in the departments of Ambulatory Medicine and Infectious Disease.
+Megan E. Brundrett, MD, is a physician at Nationwide Children's Hospital in the Section of Primary Care Pediatrics.
 She is an assistant clinical professor of pediatrics and internal medicine at the Ohio State University College of Medicine.

 Browse by Author